-- Do not use a plug or switch or turn on an appliance until an electrician indicates that it is safe to do so. - Do not use indoor extension cords outdoors. - Never remove or bypass the ground pin of a three-prong plug. - Do not allow outdoor power cord connections to become wet. - Use portable ground-fault circuit-interrupter (GFCI) devices whenever possible to help prevent electric shocks and electrocutions. - Do not use wet-dry vacuum cleaners or electric pressure washers that have been submerged, as damaged electrical parts can pose an electric shock hazard or can overheat and cause a fire.

-• If using a portable generator, follow manufacturer's use instructions.
+- Do not use indoor extension cords outdoors. - Never remove or bypass the ground pin of a three-prong plug. - Do not allow outdoor power cord connections to become wet. - Use portable ground-fault circuitinterrupter (GFCI) devices whenever possible to help prevent electric shocks and electrocutions. - Do not use wet-dry vacuum cleaners or electric pressure washers that have been submerged, as damaged electrical parts can pose an electric shock hazard or can overheat and cause a fire. - If using a portable generator, follow manufacturer's use instructions.

-Remediating the Pool and Spa Water
+b) Remediating the Pool and Spa Water

-As flooding and other environmental conditions vary considerably, there is no one procedure that can be universally applied to every pool or spa under all circumstances.
-If in doubt, secure the services of a pool/spa service professional before remediating or replacing pool or spa water.
+As flooding and other environmental

+conditions vary considerably, there is not one procedure that can be universally applied to every pool or spa under all circumstances.
 In general, the following steps should be performed:

-- 1. Visually inspect pool/spa and assess damage.
+- Visually inspect pool/spa and assess damage.
 Remove debris from the pool/spa and make sure the main drain covers are attached, intact, and satisfy applicable pool safety requirements.
-If unable to visually inspect the main drain cover due to the presence of colored or turbid water, postpone inspection of the drain cover until clearly visible while standing on the pool deck.
-If damage exists to the pool surface, shell, bonding wires, decking, or other pool or spa component, immediately consult a pool service professional. - 2.
-Following a catastrophic flooding event (such as hurricane rainfall or storm surge), it is not practical or cost effective to determine the types and/or amounts of toxic contaminants in the water.
-Therefore, the recommendation is to drain the pool water, purge all plumbing lines, and replace filter media.
+If unable to visually inspect the main drain cover due to the presence of colored or turbid water, postpone drain cover inspection until it is clearly visible while standing on the pool deck.
+Assess damage to the pool surface, shell, bonding wires, decking or other pool or spa component. - 2.
+Following a catastrophic flooding event (such as hurricane rainfall or storm surge), it is not practical or cost effective to determine the type and/or amount of toxic contaminants in the water.
+Therefore, the recommendation is to drain the pool water, purge all plumbing lines and replace filter media.

+Floodwaters and their contaminants can create serious fire hazards for previously submerged electrical wires and equipment.

 WARNING: When draining a pool, be aware that high ground water can cause the pool to "pop" out of the ground, resulting in severe structural damage.
 Make sure that a hydrostatic release valve is installed and functioning properly.
 If you are uncertain of the ground water level in your area, do not drain the pool.
-To determine if ground water will be a concern, contact a pool/spa professional who can assist you to determine the best course of action.
-Additionally, check with local water and sewer authorities to determine proper disposal requirements for the contaminated pool water.
-While draining the pool water, repeatedly brush and rinse to clean the sides of the pool. - 3.
-Once drained, remove debris, organic matter, and silt.
-In some cases, power washing may be required to clean the pool or spa surface.
-Use a surface cleaner designed for recreational water to remove any stains or discolorations.
-Typical surface cleaners include 10% muriatic acid (prepared by slowly adding one part muriatic acid to ten parts of water) or liquid bleach (see table above).
-WARNING: NEVER MIX CHLORINE AND ACID SOLUTIONS TOGETHER!
-Rinse surfaces thoroughly and remove any rinse water from the pool.
-If performing both an acid and chlorine wash, always acid wash first before a chlorine wash.
-Rinse thoroughly between the two washes. - 4.
-Make sure all filtration equipment is in proper working order. - 5.
-Add fresh potable water to the pool.
-Do not fill the pool using untreated well water, as it is likely to be contaminated.
-If necessary, truck in water from a reliable source.
-Balance and sanitize the pool water making sure the chemical parameters are within industry standards (See ANSI/APSP/ICC-11).
-Once pool chemical parameters remain within recommended ranges and sanitizer residuals are maintained, normal use of the pool/spa can resume.
+To determine if ground water will be a concern, contact a pool/ spa professional who can assist you to determine the best course of action.
+Additionally, check with local water and sewer authorities to determine